[Oracle Cloud] Helm

 Optional: If you want to configure and use the functions/API Gateway functionality, make sure you create and deploy the function and the API Gateway by following the instructions in the

-with an actual hostname URL you got when you deployed your API gateway instance.
-For example:jbwyanwkmxqweq.apigateway.us-ashburn-1.oci.customer-oci.com
+API_GATEWAY_URLwith an actual hostname URL you got when you deployed your API gateway instance.
+For example:jbwyanwkmxqweq.apigateway.us-ashburn-1.oci.customer-oci.com -

 Make a copy of the